See Me See Change

 Colleges, universities and students’ associations across Scotland are already working towards tackling mental health stigma and discrimination through their Student Mental Health Agreements, and we believe that SMSC will both strengthen and complement the work already taking place.

-Get involved in shaping SMSC for college and university settings
+Updates on SMSC for college and university settings